-City staff has met with Building Industry Association (BIA) representatives and responded to voluminous record requests under the Public Records Act (PRA) to listen to their concerns.
-They shared comments regarding the proposed update of building permit fees by the City of Lake Elsinore (City) as a result of the review documented in the Comprehensive User Fee Study Report (User Fee Study) prepared by Willdan Financial Services (Willdan), that forms the basis for the City's proposed update of building permit fees.
+City staff has met with Building Industry Association representatives and to respond to voluminous record requests under the PRA and to listen to their concerns.
+They shared comments regarding the proposed update of building permit fees by the City of Lake Elsinore (City) because of the review documented in the Comprehensive User Fee Study Report prepared by Willdan Financial Services (Willdan) (User Fee Study), that forms the basis for the City's proposed update of building permit fees.